decentralized-identity/ion/docs/Q-and-A.md

 No, the value of running a node is accessing what may become the largest Web of identity for connecting to people, companies, apps, and services, which is the foundation of decentralized apps.
 One near term example: companies will run them so they can verify the DIDs /VC of customers.

 ## **Q: Have you got any instructions for regtest setup?
-You might find what yu need here: https://github.com/decentralized-identity/ion/tree/master/json
+You might find what you need here: https://github.com/decentralized-identity/ion/tree/master/config

 # Q&A section Sidetree